ncail/noaa-lighthouse-problem/README.md

 ### Dependencies

-- **Libraies**: The program performs data cleansing with the help of the `numpy` library so that this does not have to be done by the user beforehand.
+- **Libraies**: The program cleans the data by replacing corrupt or missing values in the data with null values using the `numpy` library so that this does not have to be done by the user beforehand.
 Additionally, the program relies heavily on the `pandas` library to process the data as dataframes, with the assumed positioned of columns outlined above.

 ### Preparing your data